15 Points you should know if you plan to have Weight Loss Surgery in MéxicoDownload Ebook

 You should avoid:

 Finally a useful recommendation in relation to food and liquids is that you should start to "practice" how to ingest liquids with small sips and chew very well every bite of your food.
-This will greatly help you have a better mental preparation after surgery, since the procedure itself will force you to do this, at least the first few weeks, and the simple fact of eating slowly is key to eat less and lose weight for the long term.
+This will greatly help you have a better mental preparation after gastric sleeve surgery, since the procedure itself will force you to do this, at least the first few weeks, and the simple fact of eating slowly is key to eat less and lose weight for the long term.

 The mental/emotional preparation is also highly variable depending on the bariatric group.
 What we suggest as part of the preoperative evaluation is that a psychological evaluation of the patient should be performed to determine that there is no contraindication to undergo the procedure.
 It is important to confirm that the patient is mentally fit and ready to carry all the implications of such procedure.